dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

 ```

 ### Instructions before upgrading
-1. It is recommeded to upgrade to last minor version of 10.x series before
+1. It is recommeded to upgrade to 10.x series first, before upgrading to 11.0.
-   upgrading to 11.0.
-This is because 11.0 brings in changes that can cause
+   This is because 11.0 brings in changes that can cause downtime unless the
-   downtime unless the steps described below are completed.
+   steps described below are completed.
+Also, support for environment variables
+   for Mattermost was added in 10.0.
 1. Users now have two options to handle the settings related to Mattermost other
    than the necessary ones, which they configured earlier using gitlab.rb
    1. **Continue handling them using gitlab.rb**